ishaansarna/OOP-Project-Question-3-Online-Quiz-System/README.md

 # Features

-- The questions timeout when no response is received.
+- The questions' timeout when no response is received.
 The time allotted for each question can be set.
 - A leaderboard is displayed after the quiz.
 - The students can view their scores, leaderboard positions and the details of their attempts.
 - The correct answer along with the points scored are shown after each question.